 Even though I love making everything digital, for me there is nothing else like good old fashion pencil and paper.
 I have a notebook by my side at all times.
 That way while I’m working I can jot things down.

 I write my to-do lists on paper, my goals, and sometimes plans on paper.
-I may go back and digitalize it later, but most of my stuff (minus most blog posts) start out handwritten.
+I may go back and digitalize it later, but most of my stuff (minus most blog posts) starts out handwritten.

 Recently, I’ve started making plans on my whiteboard and it has made such a big difference in the amount of work I get done!